Château de Bagatelle: History

+The location of Parc de Bagatelle was once the site of a lodge used by royal hunting parties which was purchased by the Marechal d’Estrées in the 18th century.
+A small chateau was built in 1720.
+In 1775, it was purchased by the brother of Louis XVI, the Count of Artois.

 In 1777, a party was thrown in the recently completed house in honour of King Louis XVI and Queen Marie Antoinette.
 The party featured a new table game featuring a small billiard-like table with raised edges and cue sticks, which players used to shoot ivory balls up an inclined playfield with fixed pins.
 The table game was dubbed "bagatelle" by the Count and shortly after swept through France, evolving into various forms which eventually culminated in the modern pinball machine.

 The Bathing Pool by Hubert Robert was at the Château de Bagatelle until 1808.

 The formal garden spaces surrounding the château, which was linked to its dependencies by tunnels, was expanded with a surrounding park in the naturalistic English landscape style by the Scottish garden-designer Thomas Blaikie, and dotted with sham ruins, an obelisk, a pagoda, primitive hermits' huts and grottoes.

 A fête given on 20 May 1780, described in Blaikie's diary, gives a sense of the extravagant atmosphere.
 An additional part of the Bois de Boulogne had recently been taken into the prince's grounds, but the wall remained: